viridia/klendathu-v1/DesignNotes.md

 * Custom sorting by column
 * UpdateQueries
   * Issue list
-  * User list
+  * User list (in autocomplete).
   * Filtering and sorting?
 * I think we're going to need tests for the graphql stuff.
 * Flesh out issue details
 * Issue compose needs role checks on individual fields.
 * Should be able to comment on a bug without going to edit page.
 * Show issue change log
+* Commenting.
 * Custom suggest field / enter key support.
   * Will be easier once we have some data
   * Get rid of typeahead
-* Search users on both username and fullname.
-* Click on autocomplete menu (in addition to ENTER).
-* return key to navigate between fields
+* return key to navigate between fields (all dialogs)
+* Make sure all dialogs have proper autoFocus.
 * escape to dismiss menus
 * make note about #hash tags and @mentions
 * Simplify rendering of suggestionsSuffix in autocomplete